 Business Ethics Policy

-Lithgow City Council is committed to high ethical standards and Council's Business Ethics Policy sets out the standards the Council requires of Council officials (Councillors, staff and delegates), contractors and their staff and other business associates.
+Lithgow City Council is committed to high ethical standards and Council's Statement of Business Ethics sets out the standards the Council requires of Council officials (Councillors and staff), tenderers, suppliers, consultants and contractors.

 The standards contained in this statement are based on those in Council's Code of Conduct.

 In dealing with our Council you are responsible for maintaining our high ethical standards in all contract work.
-Lithgow City Council expects all parties to perform their duties with integrity, honesty and fairness.
+Lithgow City Council expects all parties to perform their duties with integrity and honesty.

 Purchase orders are legally binding documents that authorise suppliers to provide goods or services.
 Contractors and suppliers should not supply any goods or services without first receiving a purchase order, which must comply with the Purchase order terms and conditions.